autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/launch-files.md

 If a newly created package has executable node, we expect sample launch file and configuration within the package, just like the recommended structure shown in previous [directory structure](https://autowarefoundation.github.io/autoware-documentation/main/contributing/coding-guidelines/ros-nodes/directory-structure/) page.

 In order to automatically load the newly added package when starting Autoware, you need to make some necessary changes to the corresponding launch file.
-For example, if using ICP instead of NDT as the pointcloud registration algorithm, you can modify the `autoware.universe/launch/tier4_localization_launch/launch/pose_estimator/pose_estimator.launch.xml` file to load the newly added ICP package.
+For example, if using ICP instead of NDT as the pointcloud registration algorithm, you can modify the `autoware_universe/launch/tier4_localization_launch/launch/pose_estimator/pose_estimator.launch.xml` file to load the newly added ICP package.

 ## Parameter management

 Another purpose of introducing the `autoware_launch` repository is to facilitate the parameter management of Autoware.
-Thinking about this situation: if we want to integrate Autoware to a specific vehicle and modify parameters, we have to fork `autoware.universe` which also has a lot of code other than parameters and is frequently updated by developers.
+Thinking about this situation: if we want to integrate Autoware to a specific vehicle and modify parameters, we have to fork `autoware_universe` which also has a lot of code other than parameters and is frequently updated by developers.
 By integrating these parameters in `autoware_launch`, we can customize the Autoware parameters just by forking `autoware_launch` repository.
 Taking the localization module as an examples:

 1. all the “launch parameters” for localization component is listed in the files under `autoware_launch/autoware_launch/config/localization`.
 2. the "launch parameters" file paths are set in the `autoware_launch/autoware_launch/launch/components/tier4_localization_component.launch.xml` file.
-3. in `autoware.universe/launch/tier4_localization_launch/launch`, the launch files loads the “launch parameters” if the argument is given in the parameter configuration file.
-You can still use the default parameters in each packages to launch `tier4_localization_launch` within `autoware.universe`.
+3. in `autoware_universe/launch/tier4_localization_launch/launch`, the launch files loads the “launch parameters” if the argument is given in the parameter configuration file.
+You can still use the default parameters in each packages to launch `tier4_localization_launch` within `autoware_universe`.